ajrod/Google-Ants-AI-Challenge/README.md

 Run Time
 --------
 Run time is a major concern in this competition.
-Each turn bots are only given at most 250ms to parse the game state, decide a strategy and issue orders to all ants.
+Each turn, bots are only given at most 250ms to parse the game state, decide a strategy and issue orders to all ants.
 So time is a very limited resource when ant colonies become large; each ant needs to receive a new order.